comparisonreferralssoftwareaustralia

 Audit trail.
 When something goes wrong with a referral, you need to know what happened and when.
 Who updated the status?
 When was the SMS sent?
 Did the patient respond?

 Reasonable pricing.
-Most Australian specialist practices are small to medium businesses, not hospital networks with enterprise IT budgets.
+Most Australian practices are small to medium businesses, not hospital networks with enterprise IT budgets.

 How it works

-SimpleRef provides a visual Kanban board where every referral moves through defined stages — received, under review, accepted, appointment booked, completed.
+SimpleRef provides a visual Kanban board where every referral moves through defined stages: received, under review, accepted, appointment booked, completed.
 Each referral card shows patient details, referring GP, urgency, and current status at a glance.

 Patient communication is built in, not bolted on.
 Your team can send SMS and email updates to patients directly from the referral board using templates.
-No switching between apps, no copying phone numbers — just click and send.
+No switching between apps, no copying phone numbers, just click and send.

 The analytics dashboard tracks referral volumes, conversion rates, turnaround times, and referral source performance.
 You can see which GPs send the most patients, how long referrals sit before being actioned, and where patients drop off in the pipeline.

-Doctors get their own inbox — a dedicated view for reviewing and accepting referrals without navigating the full practice interface.
+Doctors get their own inbox, a dedicated view for reviewing and accepting referrals without navigating the full practice interface.
 Workflow templates define standard processes for different referral types, so your team follows the same steps every time.

-AI document processing handles the tedious part of intake — extracting patient details, GP information, and clinical notes from scanned referral letters so staff aren’t retyping everything manually.
+AI document processing handles the tedious part of intake, extracting patient details, GP information, and clinical notes from scanned referral letters so staff aren’t retyping everything manually.

 Pricing

-• Starter: $299/month (up to 4 doctors, core features)
+• Starter: $299/month (up to 4 doctors, core features).
+That works out at around $75 per doctor.

 • Professional: $499/month (up to 10 doctors, priority support)